Hello my dear readers, can you believe February is already over? Time sure flies when you’re on the road having fun, right?

 The 10 Commandments of Dating and Travel #06: It’s those little moments the ones you remember the most.

 Speaking of which, in my experience as a world traveler, I have come to enjoy the little moments more than the grandiose ones.
-Sure, exploring the Swiss Mountains and the lakes was amazing, but nothing compared to the beauty of enjoying a glass of wine and watching the sunset in the company of one of the most amazing women I’ve ever met.
+Sure, exploring the many wonders of the world on your own is a very wonderful experience but happiness is better when it’s shared.

-Don’t try to make everything special, just realise that everything already is special and it is up to you to remember it as such.
+Don’t try to make everything special, just realize that everything already is special and it is up to you to remember it as such.
 Plus, sunsets are beyond awesome!

 The 10 Commandments of Dating and Travel #07: Diversify your dating pool outside of Tinder, Couchsurfing and Hostels.